 Penalties for Looting in Nevada

-The punishment for looting always includes restitution in Nevada for the property stolen payable to the victim.4 The amount of fines and length of incarceration (if any) depend on which specific theft charges the defendant is convicted of:
+The punishment for looting always includes restitution for the property stolen payable to the victim.4 The amount of fines and length of incarceration (if any) depend on which specific theft charges the defendant is convicted of:

 - up to 6 months in jail, and/or